Jon-Richards/tech_art_blog/README.md

 ## Setup

 1) Install the [prerequisites](#prerequisites) mentioned above.
-2) Place a `.env` file in the `<project dir>/server` directory.
+2) Place a `.env` file in the `./server` directory.
-   > Absolute paths should be relative to the docker container's working
-     directory, which is `/app`.
+   > The Django project's root directory is `./server`, therefor it doesn't have
+   > visibility on anything above that directory unless explicitly specified
-   > Example: `STATIC_FILES_URL='/app/server/blog/static/'`
+   > by Python.

 <a name="running_the_project"></a>
 ## Running The Project

 The project uses Docker to manage its core dependencies, with `docker-compose.yml` managing each service.

-> This repo includes a Vagrant VM that runs Ubuntu and installs Docker during provisioning.
-You don't __have__ to use the VM to run te project if your system already supports Docker.
+IF you system doesn't support docker, the project also includes a Vagrant VM that installs Ubuntu and Docker during provisioning.

+> The [Scripts section](#scripts) of this README provides quality of life
+> improvements to some of these commands.

 **Building an image.**
 ```